andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

   which cmake
   which pip

-If these packages are in your $PATH, it should list where they're located, otherwise we need to install them.
-To install CMake, go `here<https://cmake.org/download/>`__ and click the tar.gz file for your MacOS or Linux.
-The type the following into your command line, line by line:
+If these packages are in your $PATH, it should list where they're located, otherwise you will need to install them.
+To install CMake, go `here <https://cmake.org/download/>`__ and click the tar.gz file for your MacOS or Linux.
+Then type the following into your command line, line by line:

 ::